June 21-23, 2019: Join us for a 3-day writing retreat in the Sierra Nevadas.

 We discuss our goals and intentions for the day over breakfast at 9 a.m.
 If you like to sleep in, this can be your first activity of the day—but you are expected at the table.
 Your presence is important for fostering a strong and successful group dynamic.
 There are plenty of opportunities for personal time throughout the day.

-We break for elevensies, because we’re fancy like that.
-You can stay with us to continue work on the short story, slice of memoir, scene, or chapter you started, or you can move away to another part of the cabin to write without my input.
+You can stay with us to continue work on the short story, slice of memoir, scene, or chapter you started, or you can move away to another part of the cabin to write without distractions.

 CHECK IN / OUT

-We know traffic can be insane on Fridays and Sundays, so you are welcome to check in and out at the following times.**
+We know traffic can be insane on Fridays and Sundays, so you are welcome to check in and out any time between 9 a.m. and 5 p.m.
+We ask that you keep us informed so we know when to expect you and can plan accordingly.

-In order to keep disruptions to a minimum, please plan to arrive and depart as close to these times as possible, but not between.
-If you would like to come up early (Thursday night) or leave late (Monday morning), please contact me personally.
+If you would like to come up early (Thursday night) or leave late (Monday morning), please contact us.

 Write in the Woods with us.